HPC Internship Program file size 1MB

 Click here for more information and application instructions.

-• Developing policy to accelerate payment reform in the Commonwealth, including assessment of the effectiveness of various alternative payment models and designing model payments to be adopted more widely across the Commonwealth
+- Developing policy to accelerate care delivery and payment reform in the Commonwealth, including the assessment of the effectiveness of various care delivery and alternative payment models and the design of best practice care delivery and payment models to be adopted more widely across the Commonwealth

-• Facilitate integration of mental and behavioral health services into new payment models.
+- Facilitating integration of mental and behavioral health services into new care delivery and payment models

-• Seek ways for the HPC to advance alternative payment models through other avenues, such as enhancing data transparency, convening key stakeholders to better align models, and bringing policy focus to key barriers and accelerators of reform.
+- Seeking ways for the HPC to advance care delivery and payment reform through other avenues, such as enhancing data transparency, convening key stakeholders to better align models, and bringing policy focus to key barriers and accelerators of reform

 - Designing a technical assistance and investment program to provide tangible supports, strategic and tactical, to provider organizations and associated market participants to accelerate delivery system transformation